 - Add cold chicken to pasta and bean salads.

 - Replace all or a portion of the ground beef with ground chicken in recipes such as casseroles or meatloaf.

-- Combine leftover chicken and beans, broth, frozen vegetables, or whatever else you have on hand for a hearty soup.
+- Combine leftover chicken, frozen vegetables, beans and chicken broth for a hearty soup.